stephengold/jme-vehicles/readme.md

 You can run the MavDemo1 application:
 + using Bash or PowerShell or Zsh: `./gradlew :MavDemo1:run`
 + using Windows Command Prompt: `.\gradlew :MavDemo1:run`

+You can run the MavDemo2 application:
++ using Bash or PowerShell or Zsh: `./gradlew :MavDemo2:run`
++ using Windows Command Prompt: `.\gradlew :MavDemo2:run`

 You can run the HelloMav application:
 + using Bash or PowerShell or Zsh: `./gradlew :HelloMav:run`